wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

 What do you see as the biggest technological challenge in this area in the future?
-Masahiro claims that the key is obviously in analysis techniques but even more so in the **interactive interface**.
+Mark claims that the key is obviously in analysis techniques but even more so in the **interactive interface**.

 > The output alone is less meaningful than providing direct feedback to the user.
 Creating this feedback loop is essential, and the neurorehabilitation device we are developing incorporates just that.